kabaehr/training-angular2/Exercises/Exercise 5/README.md

 ### Implementation Hints ###

-1. Add a new button in the `expense-overview.component.html`.
+1. Add a new button/link (`<a class="btn">`) in the `expense-overview.component.html` that routes to the `ExpenseAddComponent`.
+Check out the already provided route for the component in `expense.routing.ts`.

 2. Add the selector of the `expense-form.component.ts` to  `expense-add.component.html`.

 3. Extend the `expense-form.component.ts` to also handle the creation of new expenses when clicking the save button.
-For that, make an HTTP POST request in the `expense.service.ts`
+For that, use the `createExpense(expense: Expense)` method in the `expense.service.ts`

-4. Implement the createExpense method in the expense.service and perform the actual HTTP Post request in the `createExpense(expense: Expense)` method.
+4. Implement the `createExpense(expense: Expense)` method in the `ExpenseService` and perform the actual HTTP Post request.
+Use `JSON.stringify(expense)` to get an JSON representation of the expense.

 5. Implement the creation of a new expense in the `ExpenseController` (`Post(ExpenseRecord record)`) and `ExpenseRepository` (`Update(ExpenseRecord record)`).